foo123/Dialect/README.md

 * add full support for sql directives (e.g `create table/view`, `drop table/view`, `begin transaction`, `alter table/view`) [ALMOST DONE]
 * add support for subqueries [DONE]
 * allow general subqueries both as conditions in WHERE clauses ( eg IN ([SUBQUERY]) ) and/or as custom dynamic columns and tables (with aliases) ( eg SELECT column FROM ([SUBQUERY]) AS table) [DONE]
-* optimise and generalise grammar-templates abit, use only one (conditional) grammar template for all sql clauses for speed [DONE]
+* optimise and generalise grammar-templates abit, use different template per sql clause [DONE]
 * add support for other sql vendors (e.g `Oracle`, .. )